Laboratoria Art&Science Foundation

 The event is part of the UK — Russia Creative Bridge programme 2021-2022 supported by the Cultural and Education Section of the British Embassy in Moscow

-Japanese artist AKI INOMATA, the participant of “New Elements”, will speak about her past projects with living things and her current work on the growth lines of shellfish.
+Japanese artist AKI INOMATA, the participant of “New Elements”, speaks about her past projects with living things and her current work on the growth lines of shellfish.
 She creates her artworks through collaborations with living creatures.
 Through them, she explores topics related to identity and questions the status quo.

 After prospering for 300 million years, the ammonites disappeared when the dinosaurs went extinct 66 million years ago.
 From shell structure and fossils, it is assumed that the ammonite is closely related to the squid and octopus.
 The octopus has thrown away its shell in the course of evolution, but it is known to use tools such as coconut shells and bivalves to protect its soft body.
 Inspired by this evolutionary story, she began a journey of thought experiments to restore the shape of an excavated ammonite shell and arrange an encounter with an octopus.